 Manage Profiles and Accounts: Use this page to Create, View, Edit, or delete the accounts and profiles.

-- Create a new account: This option is used to create a new account.
+- Create a new account: This option is used to create a new.

-- View, Change, or Delete an existing account: As its name suggests, we can view, edit or delete existing accounts.
+- View, Change, or Delete an existing account: As its name suggests, we can view, edit or delete existing ones.

 - Create a new profile: Use this option to create a new profile.